-We suggest you shower and do not have a bath for the first three weeks after the procedure to minimise the risk of vaginal infection.
+We suggest you shower and do not have a bath for the first 3 weeks to minimise the risk of vaginal infection.

 Avoid lifting or carrying anything heavy (including children and shopping).
 Vacuuming and spring-cleaning should also be avoided for at least 6 weeks after your operation.